Health Benefits of Drinking milk

 Raw milk, rich in B-vitamins, alpha hydroxy acids, calcium, and other potent antioxidants, has so many skin benefits.
 It nourishes skin cells from deep within and keeps skin moisturized all day.

 Strong immune system

 Milk provides a stronger immune system.
-Your immune system protects you from foreign substance and microorganisms, including bacteria, viruses, parasites, and fungi.
-It aids in the prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, osteoporosis and even some forms of cancer.
+Your immune system protects you from foreign substances and microorganisms, including bacteria, viruses, parasites, and fungi.
+It aids in the prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, osteoporosis, and even some forms of cancer.